Xolvez/DD2480-JavaScript/README.md

 When I calculate the cyclic complexity by hand using McCabe’s complexity metric I get the following: M = 10 - 3 + 2 = 9 compared to Lizards 11

+The number of lines is only 14 so that is most likely not a problem.
+Instead of a lot of comparisons to figure out if the date is valid, an array of all the months as index which store the number of days could make it a lot clearer.

 The code is well documented including the function’s purpose as well as text describing what each line of code does which makes it easy to understand.